Are you looking for advice on boosting your small business and improving your life?

 Author: Shonda Rhimes

 Leading Hollywood producer Shonda Rhimes, best known for her hit series Grey’s Anatomy and Scandal, lets readers in on her personal industry experiences in Year of Yes.
-Rhimes shares her journey from a shy and nervous introvert who turned down endless opportunities, to a confident speaker and authoritative figure who said yes to everything that came her way.
+Rhimes shares her journey from a shy and nervous introvert who turned down endless opportunities, to a confident public speaker and authoritative figure who said yes to everything that came her way.
 This book is for those who want to bust out of their shells and bring their voices into the world.

 6. Beating the Odds